Simspace/island/README.md

 From those, it should be easy to implement folds, etc.

-We will of course also implement operations for Alg and CoAlg, as soon as we figure out what those shapes look like :)
+We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)

 FAQ